 this study being made very early in consideration of a program to

 establish human habitats in space.

 - Economic Analysis of Space Colonization Benefits.
 A more

-sophisticated analysis is needed to determine whether the benefits of
+sophisticated analysis is needed to determine whether the benefits

-with alternate methods of producing electricity.
+SSPS production with alternate methods of producing

 - Additional Topics for Later Study.
-Space colonization in general
+Space colonization in

-to be investigated are:
+subjects that need to be investigated are:

 a.
 Method of immigrant selection.